synergy-design-system/synergy-design-system/.changeset/1171-syn-checkbox-readonly.md

 Form elements now support being displayed as `readonly` fields.

-Field marked `readonly` may receive focus, but their status (e.g. checked state) cannot be changed by customer inputs.
+Field marked `readonly` may receive focus, but their value cannot be changed by customer inputs.